Randommood/QConNYC2014/README.md

 #### Harvesting Services
 * Explanation
   * Local resources vs Services
-  * Changes in app design to git a clouded world
+  * Changes in app design to get a clouded world
   * Consume services via APIs (SOA)
   * API design as a core competency
 * Our Experience